UniversalDependencies/UD_Czech-PDT/README.txt

 2016-05-15 v1.3
   * Fixed adverbs that were attached as nmod; correct: advmod.
+  * Copulas with clausal complements are now heads.
 2015-11-15 v1.2
   * Conversion procedure rewritten again (may result in minor differences in borderline cases)